bahricanyesil/flutter-custom-lints/README.md

 ### `no_as_type_assertion`

 Prevents using `as` for type assertions which can cause runtime errors.
+This rule includes safe type resolution that handles complex type hierarchies and prevents analyzer exceptions during code analysis.

 **❌ Bad:**